arorakanav/ParkingFinder_AndroidApp/README.md

 The profiles of user and vendor are saved on an database.
 Similarly the database also has a table to save all the parking places added by a vendor.

+Databases:
 The testing  of Databases were done using wamp server and ngrock.
-Screenshots of database have been uploaded.
+Screenshots of database can be found in DatabaseSecreenshot.zip folder.
+Name of Database: parkingfinder
+No of tables:2 (parkplaces,user)

+Additional Details
+PHP files can be found in PHP_ParkFinder.zip
 For connection to database change link in the config file.
 In the interface folder has all the interfaces for linking the application to Database using specific PHP files.

 API used: